frutigrr/docker-yarn-cluster/README.md

-#Apache Yarn 2.7.1 cluster Docker image
+#Apache Yarn 2.7.1 cluster Docker image with Ubuntu

 # Build the image